Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 Q. You say in your foreword (7th edition and earlier): "Corporate managers, though, are warned that this book does not directly address the peculiarities of the "income" tax as it applies to artificial persons."
 Does this mean that "income" means something different for artificial persons than what it means for "natural persons"?

-Q. Is the "Excess Social Security and Tier 1 RRTA Tax Withheld" line on a 1040 the proper place for reporting or reclaiming what is withheld from non-"wage" earnings under the names "Social Security and/or Medicare taxes"?
+Q. Is the "Excess Social Security and Tier 1 RRTA Tax Withheld" line on a 1040 the proper place for reporting or reclaiming what is withheld from non-"wage" earnings under the names "Social Security and/or Medicare taxes" (and should "Form 843" be used for this purpose)?

-A. No. The following explanation of what that line IS for is taken from the IRS online "Tax Topics" collection, topic #608:
+A. No. The following explanation of what that line IS for (and what "Form 843" is for, as well) is taken from the IRS online "Tax Topics" collection, topic #608:

 Most employers must withhold social security tax from your wages.
 Certain government employers (some federal, state, and local governments) do not have to withhold social security tax.